The world is observing a radical change in healthcare technology trends.

 Health Tech Must Prove Big ROI

 With healthcare costs increasing and margins shrinking, providers demand that healthcare technologies demonstrate a strong return on investment.
-Healthcare software vendors in 2023 will need to adapt their priorities to succeed:
+Software vendors in 2023 will need to adapt these healthcare technology trends to succeed:

 - Understand clients’ key economic metrics, cost structure, and revenue drivers (if you’re not sure, ask them).